The 7 benefits of online invoicing

 - Run reports to get a better insight

-You can run aging reports on your accounts receivable, so you can see which of your clients are poor payers.
+You can run ageing reports on your accounts receivable, so you can see which of your clients are poor payers.
 You could then adjust your payment terms to suit each client.

 - Create a better audit trail